-FHCSD’s PACE program is a Program of All-Inclusive Care for the Elderly.
-PACE provides individualized care by an interdisciplinary care team of geriatric professionals focused on working with you to establish your goals for care and addressing your specific needs so you can continue to live safely at home.
+FHCSD PACE is a Program of All-Inclusive Care for the Elderly.
+This program provides individualized care by an interdisciplinary care team of professionals focused on working with you to establish your goals for care and addressing your specific needs so you can continue to live safely at home.
 As we age, our health needs can become overwhelming.
 PACE helps you to manage those needs through coordinated medical and social services.
-If your goal is to stay at home while you age, PACE may be the right choice for you!
+If your goal is to stay at home while you age, our program may be the right choice for you!

 We are here to serve older adults with medical and non-medical services.

 Questions about our program?
 Visit our FAQs page.

 Medical services include:

 - Outpatient Labs, X-Rays and Hospitalization